-Main window Purpose More information

-area

-Main menu Most commands appear in the See chapter Menu commands

-menu.
-Some of the commands are

-also usable from the various views

-Alarm indicator If there are defined alarm See chapter Alarms

-conditions in the system and the

-Monitoring is ON, the Alarm

-indicator will turn bright red color

-in case an alarm happens.

-You can click on the Alarm

-indicator to show the alarms.

-View area This area shows the currently For information about the views,

-selected view. see chapter Monitoring views
+Main window area Purpose More information Main menu Most commands appear in the menu.
+Some of the commands are also usable from the various views See chapter Menu commands Alarm indicator If there are defined alarm conditions in the system and the Monitoring is ON, the Alarm indicator will turn bright red color in case an alarm happens.
+You can click on the Alarm indicator to show the alarms.
+See chapter Alarms View area This area shows the currently selected view.
+For information about the views, see chapter Monitoring views